 MB updated the group on the developments of the Manchester Advantage.
 The publication is used as a conversion communication which is sent to all international offer holders (22,000 were produced in 2012).
 MB highlighted the aim of the publication is for recipients to recognise the achievement of being made an offer and also to inform them about what Manchester has to offer as a University and city to live in.
 The aim of this year’s Manchester Advantage is to refresh the text (including staff and student profiles), design and photography to help with the modernisation of the publication.
 FH and FB added it would be a good idea to include augmented reality for future international publications.

-PG added it would be worthwhile to consider sending the Manchester Advantage to home offer holders as part of the communication conversion strategy, members of the group agreed.
+PG added it would be worthwhile to consider sending the Manchester Advantage to home offer holders as part of the communication conversion strategy, budget permitting, and members of the group agreed.
 MB stated how the text has been copyedited by NC and is currently with the international team for review.
 The sign off deadline will be towards the end of November with an aim of going to print in early December.

 The Undergraduate Prospectus (2015)